 - 1 is Poor

 Codes are not required to be given when the runway is dry, so if no code is given, and there is no weather information to the contrary, you can assume the runway is dry.
-Remember to use all available weather information to make a determination of what code to use.
+Remember to use all available weather information to determine of what code to use.

 You should use the lowest code for the section of runway you will be using for landing.
-Normally, all runway sections should be considered, unless you are sure that your landing distance will allow you to stop or use a runway turnoff before the last third of the runway.
+Normally, all runway sections should be considered, unless you are certain that your landing distance allows you to stop or use a runway turnoff before the last third of the runway.
 For example, if the code is 5/3/3, you should use a code of 3 (Medium) for your landing distance calculation.